All posts

 2. The model decides to call a tool (show-contact).
 Your MCP server executes the tool handler and returns structured data.

 During development, the simulation file stands in for your backend and the AI host.
 In production, real tool calls replace the mock data, and your component renders identically because the data shape is the same.
+For a deeper look at the architecture decisions behind cross-host apps, see How to Build an MCP App.

 Add Automated Tests